fogus/spiel/pyramidenspiel/montauk/README.markdown

   Same exact cards        |  Anything                     | Trick winner six times, extra four times |

 The trick winner may choose the order of the ranks spent and to which pyramids they may be applied.
-However, points from any given card must be spent to move a single pyramid.
-That is, the rank points for a card cannot be divided amongst multiple pyramids nor can "change" be saved.
-That said, if redraws allow a single card to be spent multiple times then it can be used as if there were multiple cards.
+Movement is described next.

 TODO: example(s)

 Piece movement
 --------------

-TODO
+Points from any given card must be spent to move a single pyramid.
+That is, the rank points for a card cannot be divided amongst multiple pyramids nor can "change" be saved.
+That said, if redraws allow a single card to be spent multiple times then it can be used as if there were multiple cards.

 Points award
 ------------